TERREMEMBER/znbase/docs/content/latest/architecture/core-functions/universe-creation.md

 ## An example

-Let us illustrate this with our usual example of creating a 4-node YugabyteDB universe with a replication factor of 3.
+Let us illustrate this with our usual example of creating a 4-node ZNbaseDB universe with a replication factor of 3.
 First the three masters are started in create mode.
 This is done explicitly to prevent accidental errors in creating a universe while it is already running.